 The Connection Between Depo-Provera and Meningiomas

 The British Medical Journal recently published a French study of more than 100,000 women which found an association between Depo-Provera (medroxyprogesterone acetate) and meningiomas requiring surgical intervention.
-In fact, the study found an increased risk of 5.55% with prolonged use of Depo-Provera for a year or longer.
+In fact, the study found an increased risk of 5.6-fold with prolonged use of Depo-Provera for a year or longer.
 This increased risk is significant.

 What Should Women Do?